Search Results for

 Performing a Scheduled Import or Export

-This section describes how to schedule imports and exports for a translation memory, instead of performing imports and exports remotely.
+This section shows how to schedule imports and exports for a translation memory instead of performing them remotely.

 Scheduled Import